Skip advert

 The BMW 3 Series has an attractive and comfortable interior

 At low speeds the 330e’s electric motor makes it especially refined, with tyre noise becoming the most obvious disturbance as you speed up.
-Overall the experience is similar to that of a 320d, which makes the 330e one of the most refined models in the compact-executive class.
-It’s also pretty comfortable, soaking up most bumps well.
+The 330e is one of the most refined models in the compact-executive class.
+It’s also pretty comfortable, soaking up most bumps well and BMW has continued to develop the suspension for its latest 2024 facelift.

 There are some comfort advantages to be found here, too, because power from the high-voltage battery can be used to precondition the 330e, warming up the interior before you set off on cold days, or cooling it down in hot weather.

 The 3 Series' latest facelift ushered in BMW’s new infotainment setup, which is a big upgrade that sees a 12.3-inch instrument display flow almost seamlessly into a stunning 14.9-inch central screen.
-This is now one of the best systems in its class, and while the climate control has also moved to the screen – a bugbear for some – these settings are always shown at the bottom of the display, making them quick to adjust.
+This is now one of the best systems in its class, and while the climate control has also moved to the screen – a bugbear for some – these settings are always shown at the bottom of the display in a ‘Quickselect’ bar, making them simpler to adjust.

 Advertisement - Article continues below